A new report reveals the unseen impact that quitting the EU will have on communities.

 That’s why I’m calling for concrete guarantees that London’s people and communities will not be harmed by their reckless, blinkered approach to Brexit – if it happens at all.

-Jean Lambert is Green Party MEP for LondonSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Jean Lambert is Green Party MEP for LondonSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.